 Darlene Berryman, PhD, RD, LD

-The unifying theme of her scholarly work is obesity.
-The majority of her research efforts assess the nutritional and hormonal factors that impact adipose (fat) tissue and influence risk of obesity as well as its associated diseases, specifically, how growth hormone (GH) levels and diets with various macronutrient profiles impact adipose tissue distribution, metabolism and function as well as the progression of obesity to overt diabetes.
-She is also interested in how GH and diet and how they manipulate longevity.
+The unifying theme of my scholarly work is obesity.
+I am fortunate to be able to address this timely subject from two different perspectives, mainly as a basic scientist but occasionally as a clinician.
+The majority of my scholarly efforts are to assess the nutritional and hormonal factors that impact adipose (fat) tissue and influence risk of obesity as well as its associated diseases.
+More specifically, I investigate how growth hormone (GH) levels and diets with various macronutrient profiles impact adipose tissue distribution, metabolism, and function as well as the progression of obesity to overt diabetes.
+Because GH and diet also have been shown to manipulate longevity, I am interested in how these factors influence aging.